 By the end of this review, you’ll know whether Thursday Boot Company is the right brand for you.

 While names like Red Wing and Wolverine are practically household at this point, I see more guys wearing Thursdays around town than almost any other boot.

 Thursday’s mission is to make stylish boots at an affordable price.
 While you could certainly pull a tough shift at a job site or go hiking in Thursdays, they’re really built for style.

-They’ve done an incredible job taking traditionally rugged styles like Moc Toe and Cap Toe boots and have slimmed them down so they make a solid pairing with tapered jeans and a more fashion-forward guy.
+They’ve done an incredible job taking traditionally rugged styles like Moc Toe and Service boots and have slimmed them down so they make a solid pairing with tapered jeans and a more fashion-forward guy.